websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/configuring-remote-live-staging.md

 ## Remote Live Staging Permissions

 When a User attempts to publish changes from Staging to Live, Liferay passes the User's email address, screen name, or User ID to the remote server to perform a permission check.
-To succeed, the publishing User must have identical credentials and permissions in both servers.
+To succeed, the publishing User must have identical credentials and permissions on both servers.

 To give a local User permission to publish changes from staging to production/live, create an identical User account with identical permissions for the User on the remote server.